New Paragraph

 Year 5 and 6 - Miss Woodison

 In Maths we will be continuing to develop our understanding of place value and the four operations, as well as extending our knowledge of fractions and their decimal and percentage equivalents.
 We will continue to cycle back and review our work on addition, subtraction, multiplication and division while building on this prior knowledge to extend our written methods.
-We will develop our fraction, decimal and percentage work by looking at equivalent fractions, ordering fractions and finding percentages of amounts.
-We will begin to investigate ratio and how this links to our work on fractions and decimals.
+We will develop understanding of shape and position by starting to look at coordinates, translations, reflections and rotations.
+We will continue to investigate ratio and how this links to our work on fractions and decimals.
 To tie this all together, as we work through, we will be applying everything we learn to word based problems, which will help us develop our reasoning and problem-solving.